 Over in a flash: Epic movies that took no time to shoot

-Moonlight was shot over a period of 25 days in Southern Florida, with some actors even filming all their scenes in just three days.
-The short shooting schedule clearly didn’t affect the quality of the filmmaking either, as it went on to win the Oscar for Best Film in 2017.
+Moonlight was shot over a period of 25 days in South Florida, with some actors even filming all their scenes in just three days.
+The short shooting schedule clearly didn’t affect the quality of the filmmaking either, as it went on to win the Oscar for Best Picture in 2017.

 According to Variety, Alejandro González Iñárritu’s Birdman was shot in just 23 days (excluding all the rehearsals and editing time).
 Since the movie was carefully rehearsed and shot in sequence, the editing process only took two weeks.
 Many other sources say that the movie was filmed within two months, which is still pretty impressive for such a beautifully made film.